isomerpages/moe-greendalesec/_student-and-admin-service/FAQs.md

 The actual COPs are not pre-determined before the posting and may vary from year to year depending on students’ PSLE results and their school choices **_for that particular year’s S1 Posting Exercise_**.

+With the new PSLE scoring system, more students will have the same PSLE Score, and schools will be less differentiated based on cut-off points.
+Choice order will be introduced as a tie-breaker to recognize the different considerations that families have in making school choices.

+**S1 Posting Tie-Breakers (in order of priority)**

+1\.
+Citizenship (priority given to Singapore Citizens, followed by Permanent Residents and International Students)
+2\.
+Choice order of schools
+3\.
+Computerised balloting

 Find out more about the updates to PSLE Scoring, Secondary One Posting System and Full SBB (FSBB) [here](https://www.moe.gov.sg/microsites/psle-fsbb/psle/main.html).

 ### 2. What are the school hours like?